httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 accessing the representation.
 Such an attack consumes the resources of both endpoints.
 See also {{digest-and-content-location}}.

-`Digest` SHOULD always be used over a connection that provides integrity at the transport layer that protects HTTP fields.
+Digest fields SHOULD always be used over a connection that provides integrity at the transport layer that protects HTTP fields.

 A `Digest` field using NOT RECOMMENDED digest-algorithms SHOULD NOT be used in signatures.

-Using signatures to protect the `Digest` of an empty representation allows receiving endpoints to detect if an eventual payload has been stripped or added.
+Using signatures to protect the checksum of an empty representation allows receiving endpoints to detect if an eventual payload has been stripped or added.

-Any mangling of `Digest`, including de-duplication of representation-data-digest values or combining different field values (see Section 5.2 of {{SEMANTICS}}) might affect signature validation.
+Any mangling of digest fields, including de-duplication of representation-data-digest values or combining different field values (see Section 5.2 of {{SEMANTICS}}) might affect signature validation.

 ## Usage in Trailer Fields

-Before sending `Digest` in a trailer section, the sender should consider that intermediaries are explicitly allowed to drop any trailer (see Section 6.5.2 of {{SEMANTICS}}).
+Before sending digest fields in a trailer section, the sender should consider that intermediaries are explicitly allowed to drop any trailer (see Section 6.5.2 of {{SEMANTICS}}).

-When `Digest` is used in trailer fields, the receiver gets the digest value after the content and may thus be tempted to process the data before validating the digest value.
+When digest fields are used in a trailer section, the field-values are received after the content.
-It is preferable that data is only be processed after validating the Digest.
+Eager processing of content before the trailer section prevents digest validation, possibly leading to processing of invalid data.

 Not every digest-algorithm is suitable for use in the trailer section, some may require to pre-process the whole payload before sending a message (eg. see {{?I-D.thomson-http-mice}}).

 ## Usage with Encryption

-`Digest` may expose details of encrypted payload when the checksum is computed on the unencrypted data.
+Digest fields may expose details of encrypted payload when the checksum is computed on the unencrypted data.
 For example, the use of the "id-sha-256" digest-algorithm in conjunction with the encrypted content-coding {{?RFC8188}}.

-The representation-data-digest of an encrypted payload can change between different messages depending on the encryption algorithm used; in those cases its value could not be used to provide a proof of integrity "at rest" unless the whole (e.g. encoded) content is persisted.
+The checksum of an encrypted payload can change between different messages depending on the encryption algorithm used; in those cases its value could not be used to provide a proof of integrity "at rest" unless the whole (e.g. encoded) content is persisted.